-Swivel cushions can be very helpful if a senior has trouble pivoting around on the seat of a car when getting in or out.
+A swivel seat cushion can be one of the most helpful auto transfer aids.
+If a senior has trouble pivoting around on the seat of a car when getting in or out.
 They have a stable base with a seat cushion that rotates to make it easier for someone to get their legs into the car.

 They are made to support up to 300 pounds, depending on the cushion, but are very light themselves.
 This means they are portable, so the senior could use this in the house, then can easily take it along in the car when they travel.